 1. Strengthen your credit

-Your credit score tells lenders just how much you can be trusted to repay your mortgage on time — and the lower your credit score, the more you’ll pay in interest.
+Your credit score is meant to tell lenders just how much you can be trusted to repay, and how likely you are to make your mortgage payments on time.
+In general, the lower your credit score, the more you’ll pay in interest.

 “Having a strong credit history and credit score is important because it means you can qualify for favorable rates and terms when applying for a loan,” says Rod Griffin, senior director of Public Education and Advocacy for Experian, one of the three major credit reporting agencies.

-To improve your credit, Griffin recommends these tips:
+To improve your credit before applying for your mortgage, Griffin recommends these tips:

 - Make all payments on time and reduce your credit card balances.